lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1794

-Availability: may not be able to find this exact edition, but ECCO has many other eds
+Availability: may not be able to find this exact edition, but ECCO has many other eds.
+Only physical copy is in Manchester